danielvodnansky/3d-data-histogram/readme.md

-# 3D Histogram - Data structuredness, hierarchicallity and amount of information visualizer
+# 3D metrics visualizer - Data structuredness, hierarchicallity and amount of information visualizer
 This project was developed as a part of disertation thesis at the Prague University of Economics and Business

 To run, open index.html